Particular/docs.particular.net/nservicebus/security/generating-encryption-keys.md

 ### C&#35;

-The code snippets below can be run from [LINKPad](https://www.linqpad.net/) or by copy and pasting the code in a new project and referencing `System.Security`.
+The code snippets below can be run from [LINQPad](https://www.linqpad.net/) or by copying the following code into a new project and referencing `System.Security`.

 #### Base64